mustafacansevinc/highly-available-elasticsearch/README.md

 There are two types of PersistentVolumes which are both handled the same way, but their performance differs:

 * **Network-attached PersistentVolumes** which provides a huge **benefit**.
-When the host goes down, or needs to be replaced, the Pod can simply be deleted.
-Kubernetes reschedules it automatically on a different host and reattaches the same volume, very quick and without any human intervention.
+When the host goes down or needs to be replaced, the Pod can simply be deleted.
+Kubernetes reschedules it automatically on a different host and reattaches the same volume, very quickly and without any human intervention.
 * **Local PersistentVolumes** which provides a huge **overhead**.
-When the host goes down, or needs to be replaced, the Pod cannot be scheduled on a different host.
+When the host goes down or needs to be replaced, the Pod cannot be scheduled on a different host.
 Once a Local PersistentVolume is bound to it, the Pod can only be scheduled on the same host.
-It remains in `Pending` state until the host is available, or until the PersistentVolumeClaim is manually deleted.
+It remains in a `Pending` state until the host is available, or until the PersistentVolumeClaim is manually deleted.
 So Local PersistentVolumes come with some operational overhead.

 **Operations of Local PersistentVolumes**

-* **Host Maintenance:** When a host is out of the Kubernetes cluster temporarily, it is common to cordon, then drain it.
+* **Host Maintenance:** When a host is out of the Kubernetes cluster temporarily, it is common to the cordon, then drain it.
 Depending on the [PodDisruptionBudget](https://www.elastic.co/guide/en/cloud-on-k8s/1.9/k8s-pod-disruption-budget.html), the pods on that host will be deleted automatically.
 The pod will stay on `Pending` state and cannot be scheduled again on the cordoned host till the host gets online.
 The next pod will be deleted automatically as soon as the Elasticsearch cluster health becomes green again.
 * **Host Removal** If a host has a failure or is permanently removed, its local data is likely lost.
-The pod will stay `Pending` and it cannot attach the PersistenVolume any more.
+The pod will stay `Pending` and it cannot attach the PersistentVolume anymore.
 The schedule the pod on a different host, **with an empty volume**, you have to manually remove both the PersistentVolumeClaim and the Pod.
 Then a new pod will be created with a new PersistentVolumeClaim which is then matched with a PersistentVolume.
 Finally, Elasticsearch [shard replication](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-replication.html) makes sure that data is recovered on the new instance.

-**volumeBindingMode: WaitForFirstConsumeredit** is set to let the pod which scheduled on a host access the existing PersistenVolume.
+**volumeBindingMode: WaitForFirstConsumeredit** is set to let the pod which is scheduled on a host access the existing PersistentVolume.

-**Reclaim Policy:** PersistentVolumeClaims are deleted automatically by ECK when they are not needed any more.
-As the PersistentVolume with existing data cannot be reused, **it is recommended to `Delete`**, as default, instead of `Retain`
+**Reclaim Policy:** PersistentVolumeClaims are deleted automatically by ECK when they are not needed anymore.
+As the PersistentVolume with existing data cannot be reused, **it is recommended to `Delete`**, as default, instead of `Retain`.

 ### 🧮 Memory & JVM Heap Size

-On the [**older versions** of Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/heap-size.html) it was a must to override the JVM options as Elasticsearch was shipped with a default heap size of 1 GB.
+On the [**older versions** of Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/heap-size.html), it was a must to override the JVM options as Elasticsearch was shipped with a default heap size of 1 GB.

 But with the newer versions, **it is not recommended to modify advanced settings** as it will negatively impact performance and stability.
 By default, **Elasticsearch automatically sets the JVM heap size** based on the node's roles and total memory.

 The heap size still can be overridden, by the [following rules](https://www.elastic.co/guide/en/elasticsearch/reference/7.16/advanced-configuration.html#set-jvm-heap-size):

 * `Xms` and `Xmx` should be set to no more than 50% of the total available RAM.
-Where the total memory is defined as the amount of memory visible to the container, if Elasticsearch is running in a container.
+Where the total memory is defined as the amount of memory visible to the container if Elasticsearch is running in a container.
 Not the total system memory on the host.
-* Also ideally, they should be less than 26GB because that is the point at which object pointers are not zero based anymore and it will drop the performance.
+* Also ideally, they should be less than 26GB because that is the point at which object pointers are not zero-based anymore and it will drop the performance.

 The heap size can be configured by defining the `ES_JAVA_OPTS` variable as `-Xms8g -Xmx8g`

 **Note:** When running Elasticsearch on ECK, by default, ECK applies a memory resource limit of 2 GiB to the container.
-Its recommended to configure the resources in the manifest file.
+It's recommended to configure the resources in the manifest file.

 ### 🥽 Virtual Memory